 AI viruses usually only infect birds but pigs, tigers, leopards and domestic cats have also been infected with H5N1.

 What are the clinical signs of avian influenza in birds?

 The clinical signs are variable and depend on a range of factors including the virulence of the virus, the species and age of the birds infected, the presence of concurrent diseases, and the environment.

-Common signs to look for are:
+Common signs to look for in poultry are: